How many times do you think that sentence has been uttered in the course of human history?

 According to a 2018 survey, as many as three out of four people have or have recently had a bad boss.

-I’ve seen many bad bosses along the way.
-I’ve only had to work for one and I wouldn’t wish it on my worst enemy.
+I’ve witnessed many bad bosses over the course of my career.
+Fortunately, I’ve only had to work for one directly, and I wouldn’t wish it on my worst enemy.
 His bad bossery wasn’t really an issue of competency.
 He was rather bright, skilled, and knowledgeable.
 He was, however, an extreme micromanager.
-We nicknamed him ‘Nano’(nano-manager) when he wasn’t around.
+We called him ‘Nano’(nano-manager) when he wasn’t around.
 That in and of itself was something I could deal with.
 I could even deal with him doing a follow-up walk-over on the email he sent me 30 seconds prior.

 His problem was his emotions.
 He wasn’t up and down, just down.
 It was usually some degree of cranky or belligerent.
 It was like he was stuck in this perpetual midlife crisis.
 He would flip out over some trivial detail and act irrationally.

 So what are the other signs of a bad boss?
-Here’s four red flags to watch out for:
+Here are four red flags to watch out for:

 1. They have an impenetrable aura of perfection

-At my old office, we had the cult of, “It’s no big deal.”
+At my old office, we had what we called the cult of, “It’s no big deal.”